mattmccray/gumdrop/Notes.md

 ## Notes and Todos

 - Flesh out the test/specs
-- Adde support for marking a partial 'cacheable' in the partial
+- Support Compass for sass
-    <%= set :cache=>true %>
+- Support nib for stylus